-There are changes coming for certain hikes in the High Peaks this summer.
 It’s no secret that hiking is a popular activity in the Lake Placid region.
 The allure of wild lands beyond the communities is irresistible to many, and this has become increasingly noticeable with the uptick in hikers seen around the entire Adirondacks.
 To help lessen impacts, land managers are responsible for protecting natural resources, as well as managing visitors to these wild places

-The pilot will be managed adaptively; the ultimate goal is to improve safety issues centered around general congestion and parking along the Route 73 corridor.
+The system will be still managed adaptively; the ultimate goal is to improve safety issues centered around general congestion and parking along the Route 73 corridor.
 In recent years pedestrian traffic, illegal parking, and roadside stopping along Route 73 have created a dangerous environment for hikers and motorists alike.
 This system will also help trip planning, ensuring that you will have a spot upon arrival.

 This is a no-cost, FREE reservation system designed to protect public safety at this heavily traveled location and study impacts to resources based on visitation.
-The entire Route 73 corridor that winds from Lake Placid through North Hudson can be congested during peak summer months, but this pilot program is only in effect for the parking at the AMR.
+The entire Route 73 corridor that winds from Lake Placid through North Hudson can be congested during peak summer months, but this program is only in effect for the parking at the AMR.
 It is not for the entire Adirondacks or entire High Peaks region.
-The reservation system will only run from May 1 to October 31.
+The reservation system runs from May 1 to October 31.
 Reservations can be made a maximum of two weeks in advance.
-The first reservation can be made starting April 15.
+The first reservation can be made starting April 17.
 Reservations will be required for day-use and overnight parking.
 Walk-ins without a reservation will not be permitted.

 Who does this program apply to?